Skip to main content

 The AI is an unpriced add-on

-Deadline extraction from emails and orders is sold separately on top of the base license, quoted by sales, with Azure usage fees metered through Microsoft.
-CourtFlow's AI reading is just included.
+Email scanning sits on top of the base per-mailbox license, quoted by sales, with Azure usage fees metered through Microsoft.
+CourtFlow's AI reading is included on every plan — Gmail and Outlook alike.

 Side by side